 Karl H. Schwerin Graduate Fellowship in Ethnology

-The Karl H. Schwerin Graduate Fellowship was established in 1998 to support deserving graduate students who are successfully pursuing a course of study in ethnology, cultural anthropology, or social anthropology.
+The Karl H. Schwerin Graduate Fellowship was established in 1998 by Dr. Schwerin, former Chair of the Department (1987-1993).
+The Fellowship supports graduate students who are successfully pursuing a course of study in ethnology, cultural anthropology, or social anthropology.
 Preference is given to students based on scholastic ability and research potential, and those who have not begun doctoral research or received other support.

 Linda Cordell Endowed Graduate Scholarship

-The Linda Cordell Endowed Scholarship was established in 2014 to honor our former department Chair and faculty member who conducted innovative archaeological research in the Southwest and mentored a generation of graduate students.
-This award will be made annually to a graduate student pursuing dissertation research in Archaeology.
+This scholarship was established in 2014 to honor Professor Linda Cordell, former Department Chair (1983-1986) and faculty member who conducted innovative archaeological research in the Southwest and mentored a generation of graduate students.
+This award is made annually to a graduate student pursuing dissertation research in UNM Archaeology.

 Alfonso Ortiz Center for Intercultural Studies Public Policy Fellowship